 Build a bird feeder

-With the Royal Society for the Protection of Birds (RSPB) Great Garden Birdwatch fast approaching why not help our feathered friends by building this simple bird feeder to keep them fed during the colder months?
-Not only does it help our feathered friends, it’s also great way to get your children interested in nature.
+Why not help our feathered friends by building this simple bird feeder to keep them fed during the colder months?
+Not only does it help our avian associates, it’s also great way to get your children interested in nature.

 Also, don’t worry if you haven’t got a garden as you can make this bird feeder stick to your window.